Driscoll Surname Meaning, History & Origin

-Driscoll Surname Genealogy
+Driscoll Surname Meaning

 With the English invasion and anglicization of the country, O’hEidirsceoil became O’Driscoll and later, particularly on its travels and sometimes to avoid discrimination, Driscoll or even, occasionally in America, Driskell.
 However, once the English yoke had gone, O’Driscoll became the preferred name again in Ireland.

 - Driscolls of Cork.
 Driscoll and Grace families.

 - O’Driscoll Family in Western Australia